The Madrid Marriott Auditorium Hotel is located close to the Madrid Airport and provides a convenient venue for the HIVR4P 2018 Conference.

-Taxis in Madrid are white with a diagonal red band on their front door bearing the emblem of the city and have a green light that is on when they are free.
-The estimated taxi fare from the Airport to the Conference Venue is about 25 EUR one way.
-The final price for your ride should be indicated by the taximeter.
+Taxis in Madrid are white with a diagonal red band on their front door bearing the emblem of the city.
+A green light indicates that the taxi is free.
+Taxi fare from the airport to the conference venue is approximately 25 EUR one-way.
+The final price for your ride will be indicated by the taximeter.

-Traveling by car, follow Avenue de la Hispanidad direction to M-40/N-II Madrid.
-Take the exit number 1 and continue to Avenida de Aragon Service Road.
-It is approximately 2 kilometers to the hotel.
-Please note that the Madrid Marriott Auditorium Hotel offers on-site parking, but asks for a 3 EUR hourly and 21 EUR daily fees.
+Individuals arriving by car should follow Avenue de la Hispanidad direction to M-40/N-II Madrid.
+Take exit 1, continue to Avenida de Aragon Service Road and continue approximately 2 kilometers to the hotel.
+The Madrid Marriott Auditorium Hotel offers on-site parking for 3 EUR per hour or 21 EUR per day.

-The Madrid Metro is the 2nd largest European Metro network by kilometers.
-It is the fastest, most efficient and affordable way of getting around Madrid, serving the whole city and some of the suburbs.
-There are currently 12 metro lines operating from 6 am to 1.30am, with trains departing every 2 minutes during the morning rush hour and every 15 minutes in the early hours (after midnight).
-At weekends, trains are less frequent during the day.
+The Madrid Metro, Europe’s 2nd largest metro network by kilometers, is the fastest, most efficient and most affordable way of getting around Madrid.
+The Madrid metro serves the entire city and some suburbs.
+There twelve metro lines operate from 6am to 1.30am, with trains departing every 2 minutes during the morning rush hour and every 15 minutes after midnight.
+Weekend service is less frequent.
 For more information, click here.

 Download the Madrid Metro map here.

-Madrid has a large bus network operated by Empresa Municipal de Transportes (EMT), whose services travel across the city.
-On 203 bus routes, Buses go to places the underground doesn’t reach.
-Although main streets have dedicated lanes, buses can be slower than the tube during rush hours.
-Hours of operation are Monday to Friday between 6 am and 11.30 pm, every 4 to 15 minutes.
-Less frequent weekend services start at 7am, the last one being at 11pm.
+Madrid’s large, citywide bus network is operated by Empresa Municipal de Transportes (EMT).
+Buses travel to places the underground doesn’t reach.
+Although main streets have dedicated bus lanes, the buses may be slower than the tube during rush hours.
+Hours of operation are Monday to Friday between 6am and 11.30pm, every 4 to 15 minutes.
+Less frequent weekend services run between 7am and 11pm.

-Madrid has 26 late night bus routes, popularly known as ‘búhos’ (Spanish for ‘owls’), all of them departing from Plaza de Cibeles between 12 am and 4 am.
+Madrid has 26 late night bus routes, popularly known as ‘búhos’ (Spanish for ‘owls’), all of which depart from Plaza de Cibeles between 12am and 4am.

 Other means of transportation

-There are about 15,000 taxis in Madrid.
-They are white with a diagonal red band on their front door bearing the emblem of the city and have a green light that is on when they are free.
-Madrid also offers many bike rentals, Uber and the car2go electric car hire service.
+Madrid’s 15,000 taxis are white with a diagonal red band on their front door bearing the emblem of the city.
+Taxis with a green light on are free.
+Madrid also offers many bike rentals, Uber, Cabify and the car2go electric car hire service.